butter-network/butter/pres.md

 #### Problem 1

 - Development was taking too long
-- Not as well suited to asynchronous programming
+- Rust does not yet support easy asynchronous programming

 **Solution**: Switch from Rust to Go